matheusportela/Poiesis/README.txt

 ===============================================================================
 BUILD INSTRUCTIONS:
+First of all, it's necessary to download and install the required libraries.
+Poïesis uses the following libraries:
+    * C++ STL
+    * SDL

 Poïesis uses GNU Make for building the project.
 Simply run the following command in your command prompt: